mmacy/cosmos-python-prototype/doc/doc_guidance.md

-# Documenting your SDK
+# Document your SDK

 Documentation is important.
 Often cited by customers as one of their top criterion when evaluating an SDK, complete and current documentation can enable a successful customer that builds a product using your service and espouses the merits of your SDK to colleagues and others.

 Or, if your documentation is incomplete or out of date, it can hinder their progress, prevent adoption of your SDK and service, and result in negative public reviews.

-Avoid the latter by following a these guiding principles.
+Provide clear, complete, and up-to-date documentation for your SDK to make your customers happy and drive adoption.

 ## Documentation deliverables

 There are three primary types of documentation for an Azure SDK.
 Two are the responsibility of the Azure SDK and product teams, the third lies with content developers (the "docs team"), product PMs, and even the public.
+However, we build the experience and ensure its quality **as one team**.

 | Type | Description | Owner | Example |
 | -- | -- | -- | -- |